Shorebird Conservation Initiative: Overview

-A suite of projects to reduce threats to migratory shorebirds at important wintering and stopover sites in the Neotropics.
+A suite of projects to reduce threats to migratory shorebirds at important wintering and stopover sites, primarily in the Neotropics.

 |Why?||Shorebird populations are declining.
 Some causes can be readily addressed, as our projects are demonstrating.|